MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 [lumi-g]: ../../hardware/compute/lumig.md
 [eap]: ../../hardware/compute/eap.md

+## Introduction

+EasyBuild is the primary, but not the only way (see also [Spack](../installing/spack.md), [Container wrapper](../installing/container-wrapper.md) and [Singularity/Apptainer containers](../containers/singularity.md)) to bring/install software on LUMI.

+See the currenlty available EasyBuild installation recipes in [LUMI Software Library](https://klust.github.io/LUMI-EasyBuild-docs/).

 Most software in the central LUMI [software stacks][softwarestacks] is installed through [EasyBuild](https://easybuild.io/).
 The central software stack is kept as compact as possible to ease maintenance and to avoid user